 Magnetic Clasps

-I love magnetic clasps!
-They are easy to use but they definitely require a small tag to pull apart.
-Customers are demanding that jewelers use magnet clasps more and more often due to frustration with small latches and mechanisms on other clasp types.
+I love magnets!
+These clasps are easy to use but they definitely require a small tug to pull apart.
+Make sure to use them on jewelry pieces with strong connections so you don't accidentally break a necklace or bracelet.
+Customers demand that jewelers use magnet clasps more and more often due to frustration with small latches and mechanisms on other clasp types.
 Magnetic clasps tend to be on the heavy side, so it's important to make sure that they aren't the heaviest item on a finished piece or they will always wiggle their way to the front, bottom point on the necklace.
 Balance the weight of your design and you will be pleased with results.

 Found in higher-end jewelry pieces, toggles are fancy and easy to use.
 These types of clasps consist of two pieces that fit into one another.
 One is always a bar but the other piece can be any type of roundish shape but usually is a ring.
 These are usually on the heavier side of closures.
 They are perfect hidden or as a focal point.
 Toggles are a popular choice for charm bracelets because they are easy to operate with one hand.